Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Introduction

 A link between superfluidity (a collective effect) and Anderson localization (a single-particle effect) is provided by the Landau criterion of superfluidity.
-It predicts uninhibited fluid expansion over small potentials of \emph{arbitrary} shape at speeds slower than the critical velocity $v_\mathrm{c}$, which imposes a lower bound on the effective mobility edge: $E_\mathrm{mob}\geqslant m v_\mathrm{c}^2/2$.
-The critical velocity of a weakly-interacting Bose gas with short-range interactions coincides with the speed of sound, which is proportional to the square root of the interaction strength.
+It predicts uninhibited fluid motion relative to small-amplitude potentials of {arbitrary} shape at speeds slower than the critical velocity $v_\mathrm{c}$, which imposes a lower bound on the effective mobility edge: $E_\mathrm{mob}\geqslant m v_\mathrm{c}^2/2$.
+The critical velocity of a repulsive weakly-interacting Bose gas coincides with the speed of sound, which is proportional to the square root of the interaction strength.
 By contrast, the mobility edge of Anderson localization of non-interacting particles in a random potential with vanishing correlation length equals zero.
 Thus the Landau criterion here mandates an increase of the mobility edge proportional to the interaction strength.

-In the case of the non-interacting Bose gas in a random potential with finite correlation length, however, the \emph{ususal} Landau criterion severely underestimates the mobility edge, since the Landau critical velocity is just zero.
-On the other hand, a \emph{generalized} Landau criterion based on quantifying the drag force \cite{cherny09a,Cherny2012}, not only successfully reproduces the mobility edge for of non-interacting particles but also applies to a system with arbitrary interparticle interactions moving in a weak random potential.
+In the case of the non-interacting Bose gas in a random potential with finite correlation length, however, the usual Landau criterion severely underestimates the mobility edge, since the Landau critical velocity is just zero.
+On the other hand, a \emph{generalized} Landau criterion based on quantifying the drag force \cite{cherny09a,Cherny2012}, not only successfully reproduces the mobility edge for non-interacting particles (see the end of Sec.~\ref{an_res} below) but also applies to a system with arbitrary interparticle interactions moving in a weak random potential.